ALPHA-LINOLENIC ACID (ALA)

 Special Precautions & Warnings:Pregnancy and breast-feeding: Alpha-linolenic acid is LIKELY SAFE in amounts found in food.
 But not enough is known about the safety of alpha-linolenic acid during pregnancy and breast-feeding when used in higher amounts than those typically found in foods.
 Stay on the safe side and avoid using alpha-linolenic acid supplements.

-High blood triglyceride levels (fats in the blood): Don’t take alpha-linolenic acid supplements if you have high triglycerides.
-It might make the condition worse.
+High levels of blood fats called triglycerides: Don't take alpha-linolenic acid supplements if you have high levels of triglycerides.
+Alpha-linolenic acid might make the condition worse.

 Prostate cancer.
 Do not take alpha-linolenic acid supplements if you have prostate cancer or are at high risk for getting prostate cancer (e.g., you have a father or brother with prostate cancer).
 There is some evidence that alpha-linolenic acid might increase the chance of getting prostate cancer.